Sushant24-ai/Thoughtwork-assignment/README.md

 The database host will be available at `database:3306`.
 Configure the database root password, username, and database name from the `values.yaml` file located inside `mediawiki-mariadb-chart`.
 Use these details to configure the MediaWiki database settings page.

 Upon configuration completion, download the `LocalSettings.php` file.
 Place this file inside the container at `/var/www/html`.
 You can achieve this by uncommenting the host mount in the `deployment.yaml` file of `mediawiki-chart` and providing a host mount path.

+Additional Notes
+I Would have EnsureD proper security measures FOR SECRETS Such as DB passwd and all using some External provider using secret CSI driver but due to time constain keeping it simple.